Codecademy/docs/content/lua/concepts/coroutines/terms/status/status.md

 The **`status()`** method takes a coroutine as an argument and returns the status of that coroutine.
 This status can be one of three states: `suspended`, `running`, or `dead`.

-When a coroutine is created, it has a status of `suspended`.
-Once a coroutine is ran or resumed, it has a status of `running` until it is either re-suspended using `coroutine.yield()`, or it completes.
+When a coroutine is created, it has a status of `suspended` by default.
+Once a coroutine has been called or resumed, it has a status of `running`.
+The coroutine will run until it is suspended, using `coroutine.yield()`, or it completes.
 If a coroutine completes its execution and terminates, it receives a permanent status of `dead`.

 ## Syntax